 Senghor’s political agenda emphasized civil rights for the residents of French colonies rather than political independence.
 He urged a federation that would link Africa and Europe as equal partners.
 Unfortunately for Senghor, European politicians were not interested in raising African incomes and, likewise, African nationalists did not want to envision a “Eurafrica.”
 The wave of independence for African colonies hit Senegal and in 1960 Senegal became an independent nation.
 In September of 1960, Senghor was elected the first president of independent Senegal.

 As president, Senghor developed his approach to African socialism, which refused to reject capitalism entirely.
-He brought a stable economy to his country and France favored his efforts at developments.
+He brought a stable economy to his country and France favored his efforts at development.
 After twenty years in office, Senghor resigned from the presidency in 1981, giving the seat to Prime Minister Abdou Diouf.
 In 1983, Senghor became the first black person accepted into the Académie française.
-After his resignation from the presidency, he spent his time living in Dakar, Normandy, and Paris.
+After he resigned from the presidency, he spent his time living in Dakar, Normandy, and Paris.

 Léopold Sédar Senghor died in France on December 20, 2001.